 A systematic search was made of the study area in order to locate all natural springs and surviving associated ancient constructions has revealed much information on water resource distribution.
 This information is being combined with information from the archaeological survey to obtain a picture of water resources in relation to remains of ancient domestic and industrial buildings.
 Of key importance also are the historical records of the region and conversations with residents, whose recollections of, for example, water courses, changes in relation to seismic activity and recent agricultural activity permit better interpretation of the field data, and identification of the effects of 20th century mechanised construction and agriculture.

 A systematic and detailed study of the Plateau edges was started this year, with the aim of identifying all areas of quarrying, the distribution of usable construction-stone, rates of erosion at different locations and the relationship with construction of fortification walls, gates and ancient routes down into the surrounding valleys.
-At certain locations, erosion has been very significant, with significant topographic differences between the present and the creation of the 1:5000 maps several decades ago.
-Clearly, a good understanding of the sites and possible rates of erosion are important for reconstructions of the defensive walls, and communication network in the area.
+At certain locations, erosion has been extremely significant, with considerable topographic differences between the present and the creation of the 1:5,000 maps several decades ago.
+Clearly, a good understanding of the sites and possible rates of erosion are important for reconstructions of the defensive walls and communication network in the area.

 Detailed study of the man-made topographic modifications (produced mostly through stone quarrying) around the excavated site have enabled interpretation of details of the stadium and theater, and the routes of neighbouring ancient roads.
 In the case of the theatre, the scene building was cut from bedrock, exhumed after the robbing of the building's cut stone.
 Reconstruction of the landscape prior to construction of the theater, by observation of the bedrock and current topography helps to explain the location of the theatre, enables calculation of the volume of stone obtained during its construction and places constraints on the routes taken by ancient roads.